Skip to content

 Can you actually get real grass delivered for an indoor dog potty in India?

 This is where the dream falls apart.
 There's no reliable pan-India sod delivery service for apartments.
-You might find a nursery in your city willing to sell a grass tray once — but consistent, fortnightly replacement?
+You might find a nursery in your city willing to sell a grass tray once, but consistent, fortnightly replacement?
 Almost impossible to source in Delhi NCR, Kolkata, or most Tier 2 cities.
 International articles about grass subscription services are written for markets where that infrastructure exists.
 It largely doesn't here.
+If you are flat hunting there, we keep a list of pet friendly societies in Kolkata, with the source for each one.

 What happens to a real grass potty during Indian summers and monsoons?